 Why would someone build a bridge to nowhere?
 Either they do not realize where they were headed, or they just are not the sharpest tool in the shed.
-The fact is though, all of us have constructed our own bridges to nowhere—in other words, spending a lot of effort on something that will never take us to a useful destination.
+The fact is, though, most of us have probably constructed our own bridges to nowhere at one point or another—in other words, spending a lot of effort on something that will never take us to a useful destination.
 Chances are, most of us have, at one time or another, held onto grudges—which are effectively bridges to nowhere.

 Human nature can lead us to be quite hypocritical in how we address hurt feelings.
 We may recognize that when another person holds a grudge, they essentially journey away from the healing process—and yet when we have our own bone to pick, we might still hang on to our grudge, deluding ourselves into thinking that, for us, the results will somehow be different.

 Grudges are like terrible dinner guests; they have endless appetites, but the only thing they are eating is the one who invited them to dinner.
 The list of health effects is lengthy, and can include any and all of the complications that result from depression and increased risk for cardiovascular diseases.
 The real kicker is that intellectually we understand that these are side effects, and yet in reality we still may find it difficult to let some things go.

 Why do we cling so tightly to feelings that we often know only hurt us?
 Directly, because they are ours—those feelings belong to us, and to let go of them means that we must realize they are wrong to preserve.
 We just do not want to have to admit: perhaps we were wrong, or at least that it may be better to be wronged and have peace than to get revenge.

 At times, hurt feelings may indeed be justified, but holding onto them is completely opposite of the very core of Christianity because doing so ignores its two core concepts:

 1) “You shall love the Lord your God with all your heart, with all your soul, and with all your strength” (Deuteronomy 6:5).